na-na-hi/renget/archive/fluffytails.md

 -> Going to update gradually, posting what I see on the thread and Chub.
 Will do another batch if I see a fox botmaker I haven't discovered before or I get sent a fuckton of new ones at once. <-

 -> *!~cornflowerblue; Added to Male:~!
 Rylie, Brother Jean* <- -> *!~cornflowerblue; Added to Female:~!
-Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila, Loba, Caoimhe MacKenna, Elizabeth, Melissa, Sister Mathilde* <-
+Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila, Loba, Caoimhe MacKenna, Elizabeth, Melissa, Sister Mathilde, Tsukasa Kudamaki* <-

 ## -> Female <-